amchelle/amchelle.github.io/privacy_policy.md

 **If you are located in Canada, this section applies to you.**

 We may process your information if you have given us specific permission (i.e. , express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e. , implied consent).
 You can withdraw your consent at any time.
-Click here to learn more.

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example: